chr15m/LooperAdvance/README.md

 ![Splash screen](./screenshots/splash.png)

+# MIDI out #

+LooperAdvance can now send a "Song Position Pointer" (0xF2) synchronisation signal over MIDI.
+See the [MIDI readme](./midi/README.md) for more information.

 # Tutorial #

 turn on the gameboy advance or run the rom in your emulator of choice. press the A button to skip past the splash screens. because this is your first time running the rom, there are no saved songs in memory. you will be presented with a blank song screen like this: